-- Employed 4,077 individuals (Oct 2019), one of the largest employers in Clark County. - 21,328 undergraduate students and 3,956 graduate and professional students (FTE) matriculated during the fall 2019 semester. - Recently launched the School of Medicine (SOM), which admitted its first class in fall 2017. - Estimates of about 74,000 UNLV alumni reside in Southern Nevada as of 2020, which accounts for about one-fifth of those who have a bachelor's degree or higher in the region.
+- Employed 4,073 individuals (Fed 2020), one of the largest employers in Clark County. - 25,412 undergraduate students and 5,291 graduate and professional students (headcount) matriculated during the fall 2021 semester. - Recently launched the School of Medicine (SOM), which admitted its first class in fall 2017. - Estimates of about 78,000 UNLV alumni reside in Southern Nevada as of 2022, which accounts for about one-fifth of those who have a bachelor's degree or higher in the region. - Most alumni from the University of Nevada, Reno (UNR) end up in California, while only less than 10 percent remain in Nevada.